-This made the Barretto clan locally prominent citizens as far as any red-light area could bestow respectability.
+This made the Barretto clan locally prominent citizens in so far as any red-light area could bestow respectability.
 (It might help to remember that the illustrious residents of Malate also reside adjacent to another former red-light district, Ermita.)
 Hence Gretchen Barretto, or her handlers, did not feel the need to use another family name when she was launched as part of the second batch of mixed-gender Regal Babies.
 Unfortunately, the rival Viva Films studio had just launched its monstrously successful all-male Bagets batch, and Rey de la Cruz had an all-female troupe, the Softdrink Beauties, claiming whatever (frankly prurient) interest could be generated in good-looking women.

-So the Regal Babies II were destined for obscurity, with a bravely determined Gretchen languishing in supporting roles, barely noticeable in Lino Brocka’s Miguelito: Ang Batang Rebelde (1985), for example, banking on her classy features but limited by her narrow range as a performer.
+She was barely noticeable in Lino Brocka’s Miguelito: Batang Rebelde (1985), for example, banking on her classy features but limited by her narrow range as a performer.
 By the 1990s, she had shed enough of her premature flab and gained enough height to look alluring enough for male-gaze purposes.
 Robbie Tan, founder-manager of Seiko Films, profitably deduced that the public had tired of sex sirens who looked and behaved like they came from the wrong side of the tracks.
-He devised a series of projects that objectified seemingly unattainable porcelain beauties led by Gretchen, turned his outfit into a major player in the process, and made the first Barretto star.
+He devised a series of projects that objectified seemingly unattainable porcelain beauties led by Gretchen, turned his outfit into a major player in the process, and made the first Barretto star (Figure 1).So the Regal Babies II were destined for certain oblivion, with a bravely determined Gretchen languishing in supporting roles.

 Another Barretto quietly took Gretchen’s place as constant second-stringer: Claudine, her younger sister.
 Unlike her predecessor, Claudine handled her years of relative obscurity as an opportunity to hone her performative skills.
 Her walk in the sun had a healthier component to it, by conventional moralist standards: she came of age when romantic comedies succeeded in displacing all the other then-profitable local film genres – horror, action, comedy, even her elder sister’s soft-core melodramas – and managed to prove her mettle alongside the peak capability of Vilma Santos, in Rory B. Quintos’s Anak (2000).

 An accident of fate though propelled Claudine to a stature never attained by Gretchen.
 It was, unfortunately, a tragedy, the first indication that the Barrettos could only really soar on the wings of bad news.
 Just as Gretchen became a star by shedding her clothes, Claudine captured the public imagination when she broke up with her buena-familia boyfriend Rico Yan, grandson of a former army chief and ambassador during the presidency of Ferdinand E. Marcos.
-The heartbroken beau repaired to a Palawan resort, where he failed to awaken on an Easter Sunday, of all days, after a night of heavy drinking.
+The heartbroken beau repaired to a Palawan resort, where he failed to awaken on an Easter Sunday, of all days, after a night of heavy drinking (Figure 2).

 Which brings us to the latest teapot tempest.
 The situation could not be more high-profile, with the country’s chief executive, a family friend, attending the wake of the just-deceased Barretto patriarch.
 Gretchen and Claudine had patched up their differences, and Gretchen attended ostensibly to reconcile with her mother.
 A third Barretto showbiz aspirant, Marjorie, who never attained the same level of stardom as her younger sisters, refused President Duterte’s admonition to greet Gretchen, alleging that her niece, Nicole, was traumatized by Gretchen spiriting away a lover, businessman Atong Ang.

 Another conclusion we can make is that males involved in any capacity in this dustup will be better off keeping quiet.
 Atong Ang appeared in one of those obviously staged “ambush interviews” coddling his legal family while declaring he had never diddled any of the Barrettos.
-Assuming he was truth-telling, he was also effectively saying – awkwardly, at that – that some of the Barrettos were lying.
-The family patriarch, in contrast, was ironically better off reposing in a coffin: even with Gretchen recapitulating her accusation that he had molested her, no one will want to speak ill of the dead.
+Assuming he was truth-telling, he was also effectively saying (awkwardly, at that) that some of his Barretto friends were lying.
+The family patriarch, in contrast, was ironically better off reposing in a coffin: even with Gretchen recapitulating her accusation that he had molested her, no one will want to continue speaking ill of the dead.

 A fast-declining generation might remember when a similar phenomenon used to command the attention of the media and public, not just in the Philippines but also overseas: the Marcos family saga, from the patriarch’s womanizing and his wife’s philistinic overcompensation, through their rebellious daughter’s romance with an oppositionist scion (including a kidnapping and fall-guy killing that foreshadowed the murder of Benigno Aquino Jr.), to their exile and triumphant return to a country that seemingly, masochistically, has not had enough of their excesses.
-Thankfully, the worst that the Barrettos can visit on themselves and their public will never be as malevolent as their high-profile media predecessors had been.
+Thankfully, the worst that the Barrettos can visit on themselves and their public will never be as malevolent as their higher-profile media predecessors had been.